dcoy/Learning-Python/dataStructures/README.md

 #### Set

 A *set* is an unordered collection of simple objects.
 These are used when an object within a collection is more important than the order or amount it occurs.
 By using sets, membership tests can be run, regardless if it's a subset of another set.
 Run `help(set)` to display all properties of the set data structure.

+#### References

+When an object is created and assigned to a variable, the variable is only referring to the object and doesn't represent it.
+This is called *binding* the name to the object.
+There's a subtle effect due to references that need to known.